This simple spring refresh in our master bedroom freshens up the look a little bit!

 Crane and Canopy use highest quality extra long staple cotton, with weaves ranging in the 300-400 thread count.
 Did you know that 1,000 thread count sheets are actually not good?!
 I had no idea and always thought, the higher the better.
 To get 1,000 thread you need to use really thin threading and the actual sweet spot for duvet covers/sheets is 400.
 I love the softness of this particular set.

 Of course, I couldn’t just stop with the new duvet and pillow shams.
 So, I made the Windsor Smith Riad in Ivory pillow you see below (front middle pillow).
 I had it left over from my fabric store and I’ve loved it for quite some time.
 I’m still loving the other two pillow patterns in our master but I wanted to change things up just a bit, and the Riad seemed like the perfect idea.
-And for those that have read here for awhile, I’m sure your laughing at the fact that I just used the Riad fabric in the FOURTH colorway in our home.
+And for those that have been readers for awhile, I’m sure you’re laughing at the fact that I just used the Riad fabric in the FOURTH colorway in our home.
 I’ve got four more colors on hand I may use soon 😉 #loyalty

 You can shop similar pillows (and other items from our room) below:

-I know it’s nothing dramatic, but the simple addition of the new pillow and the duvet cover and shams make the room feel perfectly refreshed to me…and with daylight savings time, I sort of always want to crawl in bed now 😉
+I know it’s nothing dramatic, but the simple soft addition of the new pillow and the duvet cover and shams make the room feel perfectly refreshed to me…and with daylight savings time, I sort of always want to crawl in bed now 😉

 Do you give your bedroom a refresh frequently?
 Or, are you like me and only upgrade your bedding every few years or so?
 I’d love to hear if I’m in the minority or not on this one.